pts/tinygpgs/tinygpgs.rst

 slower.

-To get the standalone version of the command-line tool (single executable file for Unix, contains the library embedded), see https://github.com/pts/tinygpgs.
+To get the standalone version of the command-line tool (single executable file for Unix, contains the module embedded), see https://github.com/pts/tinygpgs.

-You need Python 2.4, 2.5, 2.6 or 2.7. tinygpgs doesn't work on Python 3 yet.
+You need Python >=2.4 to use tinygpgs as a script or a module.
+It was tested with 2.4 and 3.8, and all the major versions in-between.

 ---------
 More info